SolverStoppingJulia/Stopping.jl/docs/src/howtostate.md

+## How to State

 The data used through the algorithmic process in the Stopping framework are stored in a State.

-The Julia file can be found [here](https://github.com/Goysa2/Stopping.jl/tree/master/test/examples/howtostate.jl)
+The Julia file corresponding to this tutorial can be found [here](https://github.com/Goysa2/Stopping.jl/tree/master/test/examples/howtostate.jl).

 We illustrate here the GenericState and its features
 ```